PieLabs/pie-docs/using/defining-questions.md

 #### `weights` (optional)

-This Object is optional, it defines the score weighting for each PIE included in the definition.
+This Object defines the score weighting for each PIE included in the definition.
 A calculated score for the assessment item will take these weights into account.

 ```json